 6. It is proposed that the gondola corridor will allow for two different alignment options.
 The first would have an intermediate boarding and alighting station (Transit Station) on the north side of the Kawarau River on land adjacent to Lakes Hayes Estate whereas the other alignment would have an intermediate bend facility (without a station) on the south side of the river and connect to the Queenstown Park Village Station at the foot of the Rastus Burn where it is intended rural residential visitor accommodation and commercial facilities would be provided.
 The gondola will then ascend up the Remarkables to the top station of the skifield.
-The corridor has been made wider in the vicinity of the possible Transit Station to accommodate these two alignment options as indicated in Figure 1 (attached and marked "1".).
-The gondola corridor in the vicinity of Remarkables Park is relatively narrow because the masterplan for Remarkables Park has been designed to accommodate a specific location for the Town Centre Station.
+The corridor has been made wider in the vicinity of the possible Transit Station to accommodate these two alignment options.
+The gondola corridor in the vicinity of Remarkables Park is relatively narrow because the masterplan for Remarkables Park has been designed to accommodate a specific location for the Town Centre Station The corridor up the Remarkables from the Village Station is also wider to allow for design variation once detailed design has been completed for the location of the cable pylons.

 - 7. The intention is that the gondola will provide the preferred access route for skiers and other visitors to the top of the Remarkables.
 While some visitors are still expected to prefer travelling up the existing access road and parking on the mountain, the majority (60%) are expected to use the gondola in future.
 This will reduce the area on the mountain required to be provided for car parking and will provide for more efficient transportation in terms of both fuel consumption and environmental effects.
 There will need to be car parking available at Remarkables Park but this is expected to be less than the equivalent that would otherwise need to be provided on the mountain because more alternative modes of transport (bus, coach, minivan, taxi, private car drop-off as well as walking and cycling) will be available for those travelling to the Town Centre Station for the gondola. - 8.
-People staying at the rural visitor (RV) and rural residential (RR) pods located along the south side of the Kawarau River within Queenstown Park will also be able to use the gondola to access the mountain and travel to/from Remarkables Park.
+People staying at the rural visitor (RV) and rural residential (RR) pods located along the south side of the Kawarau River within Queenstown Park Station will also be able to use the gondola to access the mountain and travel to/from Remarkables Park.
 However there will need to be an access road along the south side of the Kawarau River from State Highway 6 (SH6) to provide for residents' vehicles and service vehicles as well as for example, vehicles transporting visitor luggage which will not necessarily be transported on the gondola at peak times.
 Furthermore the gondola does not extend beyond the main rural visitor pods (RV3) so an extended access road is required beyond RV3 so people in the further rural residential pods and the other rural visitor pod (RV4) can get access at least to the gondola station at RV3. - 9.
 The Structure Plan proposed to be associated with the rezoning also indicates possible locations for pedestrian/cycle bridges across the Kawarau River in four locations.
 These will provide links to existing trails and promote extensive use of trails to be provided under the new Outline Development Plan along the south side of the Kawarau River.
 There are also possible ferry/jet boat landing locations shown adjacent to the rural visitor pods RV3 and RV4.